jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 ## Displaying Data Link Activity at Different Levels

-The following example demonstrates, how to visualize data link activity at protocol, peer and service level.
+The following example demonstrates, how to visualize data link activity at *protocol*, *peer* and *service* level.
 This simulation can be run by selecting the `ActivityLevel` configuration from the ini file.

 We use the following wireless network for this example.